 Recording usage of websites and applications can help companies keep track of productivity levels.
 With ActivTrak, employers can keep track of employee performance and identify problem areas.
 Our platform provides valuable aggregate data, with the information displayed on an easy-to-manage dashboard.
 When managers can visualize where wasted time comes from, it becomes much easier to focus on eliminating those distractions, whether the issue stems from an individual or an entire department.

 Employers should have a plan in place for counseling employees who may be falling behind due to unproductively.
 An employee’s unproductive hours may result from spending too much time on non-work-related sites or too many distractions in the workplace (whether in a traditional or home office).

 With the insights gained from using ActivTrak, employers can work to help the individual reach their full potential and grow as a professional, or turn a department around that may be struggling.
 Setting goals based on the results of monitoring can prove extremely useful in raising productivity numbers.

-Through countless discussions with clients and from our own personal experiences, we have come to the conclusion that the most effective approach to improving workplace productivity is to allow employees to surf freely but to be aware of their actions.
+Through countless discussions with clients and from our own personal experiences, we have concluded that the most effective approach to improving workplace productivity is to allow employees to surf freely, but to be aware of their actions.
 Implementing the four steps above can lead to a more engaged environment with improved productivity, which can then lead to increased overall ROI for employers.